-In anticipation of the decision of the General Meeting the Board of Directors proposes to distribute the profit of 2020 The financial statements do not yet reflect the proposal.
+In anticipation of the decision of the General Meeting the Board of Directors proposes to pay the full result of 2020 as dividends (10,573 thousand euros in total).
+The financial statements do not yet reflect the proposal.

 Signing of the financial statements